danfuzz/samizdat/doc/samizdat-0/library-map.md

 #### `mapNth map n notFound? <> . | ~.`

-Returns the `n`th (zero-based) mapping of the given map, if `n` is a valid integer index into the map.
-If `n` is not a valid index (either an out-of-range integer, or some other value), then this returns the `notFound` value (an arbitrary value) if supplied, or returns void if `notFound` was not supplied.
+Returns the `n`th (zero-based) mapping of the given map, if `n` is a valid int index into the map.
+If `n` is not a valid index (either an out-of-range int, or some other value), then this returns the `notFound` value (an arbitrary value) if supplied, or returns void if `notFound` was not supplied.